 - Criminology careers and how to get one

-- Developing arguments/thinking critically
+- Thinking critically

 - Supporting arguments: Sources of information

-- Planning your university experience
+- Planning your university and career experience

-You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 Students who have completed more than 2 OUA units (GPA 4.0+) and are planning on completing the Bachelor of Criminology and Criminal Justice are strongly encouraged to enrol in the course.
 Part of this process will involve registering your study plan with Griffith University, which will help to ensure that you are studying the required units.

-No special requirements
+No additional requirements

-- Written Assignment (30%)
+- Presentation Plan (30%)

-- Presentation (20%)
+- Presentation (30%)